david-wei-01001/david-wei-01001/README.md

 **Tech Enthusiast | Programmer | AI Researcher | Book Lover | Amateur Philosopher**

 > May my knowledge grow as trees, and my thoughts shed as leaves\
-> As I sail through my years, on the tides of ceaseless change
+> With which I sail through my years, on the tides of ceaseless change
 > <div align="center">- David Wei</div>

 ## 🛠️ Main Skills #